sonir746/Drowsiness_Detection_and_Alert_System/README.md

 # Drowsiness-Detection-&-Alert-System-Using-Deep-Learning

-This Deep Learning project detect the drowsiness and sleepiness and alert the human being to meet an accident.
+This Deep Learning project detects driver drowsiness and sleepiness, helping prevent accidents by alerting the driver.

-We use latest deep learning model which provide the accuracy approximately than 75%-85%.
-We use YOLOv8 model which can detect multiple features of human face.
+We trained a custom YOLOv8 model on over 7,000 images to detect multiple facial features.
+The system triggers an alert when the driver’s eyes remain closed for more than one second and stops alerting once they are open again.

 ## **DEMO VIDEO**
 ### <strong>NOTE: <em>UnMute blow video if muted</em></strong>